huynhvp/vietphihuynh.github.io/_posts/2020-11-1-asyncAPI.md

 Asynchronous API comes up with the idea that in the web server, a heavy process should stay outside the main workflow of the server as well as outside the request/response cycle between client and server.
 Instead, it should be handled in background.
 By this way, when a client sends a request, the server can put the request into a task queue and let a task orchestrator (e.g. Celery) pick up a worker to deal with it, the client is immediately acknowledged with a `task_id`, the client can continue to do other things without waiting for the termination of the request, they can get back later to the server with the `task_id` when the result is ready.
 Also, the server is free to accept other requests from other users.

-**Celery** is a distributed task queue that allows to schedule and process vast amount of tasks on different machines.
+<b>Celery</b> is a distributed task queue that allows to schedule and process vast amount of tasks on different machines.
 It has 3 main components:
 - A message broker (e.g. RabbitMQ, Redis) is a messaging bridge between the web server application (Flask) and (remote) workers.
 It manages the task queue by receiving task requests from the application, distributing tasks across different workers and delivering task' s status back to client.
 - A backend (e.g. Redis, MongoDB) stores the task's results returned from workers.
 - A pool of (distributed) workers in which each worker looks at the task queue and pick up a task to handle independently of other workers and outside the context of main system.